anyWareSculpture/playground/angular-socket-io-im/README.md

 ### General
 - ~~Enforce login before accessing remaining app flow~~
-- Disable interaction if proximity is not set?
+- Disable interaction if proximity is not set
 - Clean up controllers.js, seperate into view specific files
 - ~~Do cleanup on "logout"/tab close to remove cyberObjects and update status bars~~ ...
 - Visualize knock pattern instead of just a message box
 - Make everything pretty
 - 'Open Sesame' transition
+- clean up jsonserver to 'broadcast' instead of emit for each for efficiency
+- Clean up the 'open_sesame' to indicate which state you should be switching to.
+This takes care of resyncing potentially out of sync users.